hb-gatsby/gatsby-starter-lumen/content/posts/2020-03-18-release-update-march-17th-2020.md

 ### Pro Team Plan

 The Pro team plan to start includes up to 20 sites, 750 build minutes, and 100 GB Bandwidth.
-There's even more coming to the Pro plan for the next release including Team features.
+There's, even more, coming to the Pro plan for the next release including Team features.
 [Check out](https://Fleek.co/pricing) the pricing page for more details!

 ![](./media/Screen Shot 2020-03-17 at 11.32.41 PM.png)

 ### Billing Page

-The Billing page has usage metric, payment method, and billing contact info.
+The Billing page has a usage metric, payment method, and billing contact info.
 The usage metrics track the amount of build minutes and bandwidth used for the month.
 You can add/change your payment method details and billing contact info.

 ![](./media/Screen Shot 2020-03-17 at 11.36.57 PM.png)